shreyashparashar/RumoarStylometer/README.md

 **Why not Gemini for the images too?** Google's image models (Nano Banana 2 / Pro) are paid-only on the API right now, so FLUX.2 on Cloudflare stays the best free option.
 If you ever get billing on the Gemini key, swapping the render step to `gemini-3.1-flash-image` is the next upgrade.

-**Free limits:** Gemini's free tier gives each project a few requests per minute and a daily cap (see your limits in AI Studio).
-Each verdict is 2 calls.
-If Gemini says "slow down", the Worker quietly falls back to Workers AI, so a demo never dies.
+**Free limits and fallbacks:** each verdict is 2 calls.
+The Worker tries **Gemini → Groq (Qwen 3.8 27B) → OpenRouter (free Qwen 3.8 / Gemma 4) → Workers AI**, moving on whenever one is rate-limited, out of its daily allowance or down, so one provider running out doesn't stop the demo.
+The verdict shows which model answered.
+Workers AI comes last on purpose: its 10,000 daily neurons are kept for the FLUX renders, which have no free alternative.
+Change the order with a `BRAIN_ORDER` variable, e.g. `groq,gemini,openrouter,cloudflare`, and the models with `GROQ_MODELS` / `OPENROUTER_MODELS`.

+**When renders run out:** the Worker tries FLUX.2 klein 9B, then the ~13× cheaper klein 4B.
+If both are out, the site says so plainly ("renders come back after 05:30 IST") while scores and advice keep working through the other providers.
 Note: on Google's free tier, prompts may be used to improve Google's products, which is one more reason the face is blurred before anything leaves the phone.
 Cloudflare's image allowance is 10,000 neurons a day, resetting 05:30 IST.

 **Change models** without touching code: add a `GEMINI_MODELS` variable, e.g. `gemini-3.8-flash,gemini-3.6-flash`.
 Pick models marked "Free of charge" on ai.google.dev/gemini-api/docs/pricing.